georgemunene/ghananames/README.md

 This webapp is free and open to the general public.

 #### Author(s) information.
+My name is George Munene, a beginner Software Developer.

 #### BDD
 This project begins with the html section,where the structure is laid out.Javascript then follows to add more functionality.